abboudl/File-Based-Challenge-Dev/readme.md

 - Facilitate the creation of a development -> testing -> production pipeline
 - Make it easier to modify challenge state over time and on game day

-This repository is strictly for File-Based Challenges.
+This repository is strictly for **File-Based Challenges**.
 Hosted Challenges are maintained in a different repository.

 ## General Organization